Best Memory Card for Canon EOS M100

 🏆 Best Overall

-Best For: All-around photography and vlogging
+Best For: All-around photography and video

 Key Feature: 200MB/s Read / 90MB/s Write